ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 In this example, the ALTO client only cares about the updates of one advertisement object for delivery protocol capability whose value includes "https/1.1".
-So it adds its limitation of capabilities in `input` field of the POST request.
+So it adds its limitation of capabilities in "input" field of the POST request.

 ~~~